suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		deodorized duty.
 	</p>
 	<p>
-		There’s a disturbing tenderness in that last line, “holy is why you live,” because I’ve known people whose entire purpose—people I’ve loved—became finding someone weaker to shame or someone different to despise.
+		There’s a disturbing line, “holy is why you live,” because I’ve known people whose entire purpose—people I’ve loved—became finding someone weaker to shame or someone different to despise.
 That’s the tragedy: the rotten holiness that promises transcendence but delivers